 - Life insurance premiums are paid by the trust, which means that the grantor must transfer sufficient money into the trust or pay directly on behalf of the trust to cover them.

 - ILIT uses gifts made to the trust to pay for insurance premiums.
 These gifts are removed from the estate, and the benefits paid out to your heirs will not be included as part of your estate for tax purposes.

 - Death benefit is not considered taxable income by the IRS (with or without ILIT)

-- ILIT is an irrevocable trust that purchases a life insurance policy on the person who set up the trust, called the “grantor.”
-Grantor must be insurable.
+- The irrevocable trust purchases a life insurance policy on an individual who sets up the trust (the ‘grantor’), who must be insurable.

 - If a couple sets up the trust jointly, the policy is usually a “survivorship” or second-to-die policy, so the death benefit isn’t paid until both spouses pass away.
 In joint policies, only one person may be required to be insurable.

 - When the grantor (or the surviving spouse) dies, the proceeds from the insurance policy flow into the trust and are eventually distributed to the trust beneficiaries, often the grantor’s children, grandchildren, or other family members.

 - Pay out to the beneficiaries depends on how the trust is structured

 - The beneficiaries might be able to access the money soon after the insured person’s death

 - Or the trust assets could be paid out incrementally by the trustee over time